 When we asked the girls to name the three things they love most about the team the three most common words were football, friends and fun!
 Girls come from a variety of different schools and backgrounds and have different strengths, weaknesses and abilities.
 Our focus is on getting the girls to gel and to create a team that can support and encourage each other to be the best that they can be.

 The U11s play in the Capital Girls League.
 This is a 7v7 home and away league.
 We usually play around 20 league games a season.
-We have a maximum squad of 14 as we are only allowed to take 12 girls to each game.
 This squad is filled on a first come first served basis with priority given to girls who played in the previous season.
-If we have more than 14 girls we still accept girls to join us in training and will try and arrange additional friendlies so that all girls still get match time.

 What girls learn in the foundation phase